Review: Jeep Grand Cherokee (2011)

 What have we been asked about the Jeep Grand Cherokee (2011)?

 Every day we're asked hundreds of questions from car buyers and owners through Ask Honest John.
 Our team of experts, including the nation's favourite motoring agony uncle - Honest John himself - answer queries and conudrums ranging from what car to buy to how to care for it as an owner.
 If you could do with a spot of friendly advice before buying you're next car, get in touch and we'll do what we can to help.

 A dealer is refusing to fix my faulty car - do I have to take him to court?

 What Cars Are Similar To The Jeep Grand Cherokee (2011)?

-Key attributes of the this model are: Family friendly, Fold flat seats, Four-wheel drive, Good for towing, Good off road, Large boot, Raised driving position, Rear legroom, Room for a buggy, Seven seats and SUV.
+Key attributes of the this model are: Comfortable seats, Family friendly, Fold flat seats, Four-wheel drive, Good for towing, Large boot, Petrol engine, Raised driving position, Rear legroom, Room for a buggy and SUV.

 Unclear on what your next car should be?
 Use our Car Chooser to pick something that suits your needs.